-Please note that this information is subject to change with the release of an official mandate.
+Please note that this information is subject to change.

 Implementing any new policy can be challenging and a vaccine-related one is certainly no exception.
 But whether you’re concerned about employee reactions or something else, you may want to reconsider a vaccine policy if you don’t have one already.
-With a Federal mandate on the way, more vaccinated employees will mean less compliance risks.
-Greater vaccination rates can also reduce your workload – you won’t have to check an overwhelming amount of COVID-19 test results each week to stay compliant.
+Depending on state requirements, more vaccinated employees will mean less compliance risks.
+Greater vaccination rates can also reduce your workload – you won’t have to check an overwhelming amount of COVID-19 test results each week.

 Create a vaccine policy

-Next, draft a vaccine policy for your business.
+Next, you may want to draft a vaccine policy for your business.
 Consider:

 Mandatory vaccination versus weekly testing

-To start, decide if your business will require vaccination or allow weekly testing to comply with the mandate.
+To start, decide if your business will require vaccination or allow weekly testing.
 How will you track vaccination?
 Do you have someone who will be able to check employee test results each week?
 Depending on your bandwidth, creating a mandatory vaccine policy may be easier for your business.

 Once you decide on your strategy, make sure your vaccine policy includes the proper exemptions for people with qualified medical conditions, disabilities, and sincerely held religious beliefs.
 Consult your legal advisor for additional help.